 Nietzsche Speaks of This

-It didn’t appear like people sharing their own thoughts in pursuit of enhancing another’s worldview, it felt like a pissing contest.
-“If you would please consult Heidegger on these matters, you will see your folly is… most follyful.”
+It didn’t come off as people sharing their own thoughts in pursuit of enhancing another’s worldview; it felt like a pissing contest.
+“If you would please consult Heidegger on these matters, you will see your folly is… most follyful”.
+I saw exchanges existing only to impress those I had no desire to impress.

 The vibes I’m referring to are as follows: